juandesant/Size-of-HCGs-vs-CIGs/README.md

 Introduction
 ============

-This repository is the Research Object for the comparison of sizes between HCGs and the CIGs.
+This repository is the [Research Object (RO)](http://www.researchobject.org/ "Research Object portal") for the comparison of sizes between HCGs and the CIGs.

 It has the following structure: